 Old Zahm is another great take on the classic Oktoberfest recipe.
 It's bursting with toasted malty flavor that's perfect for early evenings on West 25th Street.
 It pairs well with the restaurant's Pork Schnitzel Sandwich and makes raking leaves close to tolerable.
 Close.

-Platform has been around for about four years, and they've already risen to the top of the Cleveland beer world thanks to their innovative takes on classic recipes.
+Platform has quickly risen to the top of the Cleveland beer world thanks to their innovative takes on classic recipes.
 Their Yammy Yammy is a perfect example.
 While everyone else is making pumpkin ales, Platform zagged and made their fall beer with roasted sweet potatoes and cinnamon.
 Game, set, match.

 A fine companion to a crackling fire, toasted marshmallows and ghost stories, Masthead’s cinnamon- and nutmeg-laced pumpkin brew perfectly captures the spirit of fall.
 (And it’s likely to disappear, like a phantom, from your glass.)